Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 • Drive only when necessary to avoid high gas prices and parking fees.

-• Invest in cycling gear to lower recurring transport expenses long term.
+• Invest in cycling gear to lower recurring transport expenses over the long term.

 Healthcare and Insurance Expenses in Portland